kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > And all the women once crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
 >
-> The unnamed martyrs on **MERCURY**, the first to take action, cutting off their arms supply for so long—
+> The unnamed martyrs on **MERCURY**, the first to take action, who disrupted their arms supply for just long enough—
 >
 > The shrewd priestesses on **SATURN**, who sent batches of incense, candles, prayer and spell-books under loopholes in the contract—
 >